chipojaya1/housing-prices-prediction/README.md

    - Regional differences in housing markets not captured by the model

 ## Unexpected Results
 The model showed exceptionally high performance on the training data, with an R² score of 0.9998, which suggests potential overfitting.
-This unexpected result warrants further investigation and validation on unseen data.
+This unexpected result warrants further investigation and validation on larger unseen data.

 [Link to Jupyter Notebook](https://github.com/chipojaya1/housing-prices-prediction/blob/main/house_prices_model.ipynb)